benvaljean/benvaljean.github.io/_posts/2010-03-06-Your_Out_of_Office_settings_cannot_be_displayed_Error_(Outlook_2007).markdown

 #### Cause

-This error can occur due to one or noth of the following causes:
+This error can occur due to one or both of the following causes:

-##### Cause 1

-The permissions are incorrect on the /EWS virtual directory.
+1. The permissions are incorrect on the /EWS virtual directory.

-##### Cause 2

-A mismatch between the host name used to access the website and the host name on the SSL certificate itself.
+2. A mismatch between the host name used to access the website and the host name on the SSL certificate itself.

 #### Resolution

-##### Cause 1

-Anonymous access must be disabled on the /EWS virtual directory.
+Cause 1: Anonymous access must be disabled on the /EWS virtual directory.

-##### Cause 2

-See [Security certificate is invalid or does not match the name of the site Error (Outlook 2007)\#Solution](Security_certificate_is_invalid_or_does_not_match_the_name_of_the_site_Error_(Outlook_2007)#Solution "wikilink")
+Cause 2: See [Security certificate is invalid or does not match the name of the site Error (Outlook 2007)\#Solution](Security_certificate_is_invalid_or_does_not_match_the_name_of_the_site_Error_(Outlook_2007)#Solution "wikilink")

 [Category:Outlook](Category:Outlook "wikilink")